 A Marchese family vacation involves extensive planning.
 Specific steps must be taken before the family seeks sun.
 The list of necessary items goes beyond swimsuits and sunblock: They may need to bring mobile oxygen, feeding tubes, special equipment and medication—nothing can be left to chance.
 Like Marchese, any advisors planning special needs-related trips must be well-informed, understanding and helpful.

 Planning a family vacation involving a special needs child is a unique endeavor.
-Marchese realizes agents operating within this travel niche must strive to understand the implications of the medical condition at hand.
-In all client-agent relationships rapport is important; in this particular niche, it’s imperative.
-Agents cannot properly arrange a safe trip unless their clients are comfortable enough to be honest with them.
+Marchese realizes advisors operating within this travel niche must strive to understand the implications of the medical condition at hand.
+In all client-advisor relationships rapport is important; in this particular niche, it’s imperative.
+Advisors cannot properly arrange a safe trip unless their clients are comfortable enough to be honest with them.
 Open dialogue is critical.

 Airport and Flight Considerations

 Traveling is complicated enough without adding unnecessary stress.
 Many of your families will be carrying medical equipment.
 Rather than also bringing luggage on the plane, advise them to check all nonessential items.
 Tell your clients which airlines will allow them to check bags free of charge.

 Airport security rules are nuanced: Families traveling with medication must understand the applicable TSA guidelines and regulations.
 Special regulatory modifications allow for carrying items such as liquid medications and feeding tube bags.
 Marchese suggests all medications remain in their original bottles, clearly marked with the child’s name and dosage.
 A doctor’s note explaining the medication and its use could also be helpful.